 - Location I: upper third of the trachea

 - Location II: middle third of the trachea

 - Location III: lower third of the trachea

-- Location IV: right main bronchus
+- · Location IV: right main bronchus

 - Location V: left main bronchus

-In 2008, other authors [1] classified airway stenoses into two groups, according to their morphological aspect in simple and complex, similar to the Brichet's classification.
-Simple stenosis included granulomas and weblike and concentrical scarring stenosis.
-All these lesions were characterized by endoluminal occlusion of a short segment (<1 cm), absence of tracheomalacia, or loss of cartilaginous support (Fig. 11.5).
-Complex stenoses were represented by a longer lesion (>1 cm) with tracheal wall involvement and subsequent scarring contraction of the latter, in some cases also associated with malacia (Fig. 11.6).
+In 2008, other authors [7] classified airway stenosis into two groups, according to their morphological aspect in simple and complex, similar to the Brichet's classification.
+Simple stenosis included granulomas, weblike, and concentrical scarring stenosis.
+All these lesions were characterized by endoluminal occlusion of a short segment (<1 cm), absence of tracheomalacia, or loss of cartilaginous support (Fig. 12.10).
+Complex stenoses were represented by a longer lesion (greater than 1 cm) with tracheal wall involvement and subsequent scarring contraction of the latter, in some cases also associated with malacia (Fig. 12.11).